gopenshaw/battlecode-2016/README.md

 # battlecode-2016

-Veil was the bot submitted for the qualifying tournament.
+src/veil was the bot submitted for the qualifying tournament.